;

 It has never been and design thing only.

 Feature list – looking into the last state of the feature and its functionality.
 Let’s take the login feature as an example; the logging seems different in different releases.
-Supports other APIs and security protocols, integrate with different SSOs and evolves in UI.
+Supports other APIs and security protocols, integrates with different SSOs and evolves in UI.
 That’s all documented in “words” in the feature list.

 Components List – This is a little easier as it represents the Design System.
 This part can be automated and changes less frequently than the above feature list.
 Think how many times you change the default button?
 The Component list, once created, can be maintained with little effort.